AlextheYounga/vix-vol-calculator/README.md

 For the S&P it's surprisingly accurate.
 But if a stock's option prices are absurd, (such as $GME in February 2021), it's possible to see ouput greater than 500.

+#### Caveat
-One caveat is that this equation will only work if the stock has an option contract that expires within the next 3 months.
+This equation will only work if the stock has an option contract that expires within the next 3 months.
 Lower volume stocks may only have a few expirations per year, or every 6 months.
-If that's the case, the code will fail, because the VIX equation was never designed to calculate that far out.
+If that's the case, the code will fail, because the VIX equation was never designed to calculate more than a month ahead.
+I tweaked the equation to allow for up to 3 months.

 #### Examples; as of this writing (02-13-2021):
 ```